Home Improvement

 Artazum / Shutterstock.com

-Sooner or later all house owners face some problems with the dividing fences that separate theirs and their neighbours’ property.
+Sooner or later all house owners face some problems with the dividing fences that separate their and their neighbours’ property.
 Depending on the type of fence that you’re going to erect, prices can go up to A$125 per square meter, or simply said – it’s not cheap, so it’s always best if you have a responsible neighbour with who you can share costs.

 According to Australian laws, neighbours should share costs 50/50 when building a dividing fence between two properties.
 Of course, there are some exceptions as well, but in most cases, both property owners are responsible for the costs of erecting a dividing fence.